Maison Ferrand: Description

 In its production process, Maison Ferrand favors the crossover of traditional distilling and aging techniques.
 The Planteray rum is first distilled and aged in Barbados and other rum-producing countries in Latin America, the Caribbean and Asia-Pacific, and aged a second time in Ferrand cognac barrels in France.
 The Ferrand Renegade collection is cognac aged in rum barrels.
 Maison Ferrand owns commercial subsidiaries in the USA, Germany and the UK.
-Maison Ferrand is owned by Alexandre Gabriel.
+Maison Ferrand is owned by Alexandre Gabriel, who founded the company and later developed its gin and rum activities (including WIRD ownership in Barbados).
 He is the master blender of the company and heads the Maison Ferrand foundation dedicated to studying the history of rum and cognac.

 Foundation

-The Ferrand Foundation was launched in 2016 to study and preserve the intangible cultural heritage of cognac and rum.
+The Maison Ferrand foundation was launched in 2016 to study and preserve the intangible cultural heritage of cognac and rum.
 The foundation is located in the historic house of the Ferrand family, the Manoir de Mademoiselle, in Segonzac, Charente.

 The foundation published the following books: